Sign In / Sign Out

 - Map and Locations

-Legal Writing at ASU Law is an integral part of the curriculum.
-The curriculum lays the foundation for additional writing experiences including journals and clerkships, and a number of students have won national writing awards.
-Significant attributes of the Legal Method and Writing program include: being ranked No. 5 by U.S. News and World Report; full-time faculty with more than 150 years of combined teaching experience; first-semester sections limited to 20 or fewer students to permit in-depth instruction and ample individualized feedback; and course offerings that include required first-year courses and diverse elective courses.
+Legal Method and Writing at ASU Law is an integral part of the curriculum.
+The curriculum lays the foundation for additional writing experiences, including journals and clerkships, and a number of students have won national writing awards.
+Significant attributes of the Legal Method and Writing program include: being ranked No. 7 by U.S. News and World Report; full-time faculty with more than 150 years of combined teaching experience; first-semester sections limited to 20 or fewer students to permit in-depth instruction and ample individualized feedback; and course offerings that include required first-year courses and diverse elective courses.

 The first-year curriculum includes two foundational courses: Legal Method and Writing and Legal Advocacy.
 In these two courses, students learn and master the following skills: rule synthesis; issue identification; analogical reasoning; organizational paradigms that express legal reasoning; legal writing style; citation format; objective and persuasive legal writing; legal research; and oral presentation.